Weslife2002/Nodejs-Learning-Project/README.md

 ### Prerequisites

-Since we will use docker-compose to get Airflow up and running, we have to install Docker first.
-Simply headover to <a href="https://docs.docker.com/desktop/install/mac-install/"> Docker Desktop Installation site </a> to download Docker Desktop and <a href="https://docs.docker.com/engine/install/ubuntu/"> Docker Engine Installation Tutorial site </a> to download Docker Engine.
+We need an app to manage Apache and MySQL service, in my case, I chose lampp for its simpplicity.

 ### Installation

 _Below is an example of how you can instruct your audience on installing and setting up your app.
 This template doesn't rely on any external dependencies or services._

-1. Get a free API Key at [https://example.com](https://example.com)
-2. Clone the repo
+1. Clone the repo
    ```sh
    git clone https://github.com/your_username_/Project-Name.git
    ```